In the early industrial era, products were marked modestly,

 Sound Systems and RCA's Theatre

 Warning–Personal Story–safe to ignore: My dad was one of the great TV-pounders of the 1950s.
 In those days a TV set came in a big wooden cabinet that needed a good slapping every now and then when the picture would start rolling, or jittering, or going dim.
 One day my father attached a large nameplate, “Nomad,” to the front speaker grille of one particularly troublesome set we had.
 This lettering had come from an old Chevrolet, though I did not know that at the time.
 I asked him what “Nomad” meant and why he put that nameplate there.
 He said it was to remind him not to get mad at the TV set when the picture went out.
-I believed him.
-Of course he just liked how it looked there on the TV.
+He was putting me on of course, but I believed him.
+I’m sure he just liked how it looked.
 And somehow he got away with it, my mother not knowing or caring what went on with the ‘technology’ aspects of the household.
 My lifelong interest in lettering may have gotten its start with that “Nomad.”